Mike’s X Developer API Blog

 As the X Activity API matures, more fields will be added to the payload.

-Duplicate Trends
+Duplicate News

 Here’s an example: